vtjoeh/VideoMuteDeskPro/README.md

 # VideoMuteDeskPro

 Version 0.1 <br/>
-Mutes video for the Desk Pro or DX-series from the touch panel or interface:
+Mutes video for the Desk Pro or DX-series from the touch panel or on-screen interface:
 - Video Mute, Video Unmute and Lid Closed is indicated on the screen and touch panel button.
 - At end of call video is automatically unmuted.
 - Muting video before a call allows you to connect with your video muted.